unmade/audiomatch/README.rst

     :alt: MIT License
     :target: https://github.com/unmade/audiomatch/blob/master/LICENSE

 A small command-line tool to find similar audio files

 Installation
 ============

 First, install the Chromaprint_ fingerprinting library by Lukáš Lalinský.
-(The library itself depends on an FFT library, but it's smart enough to use an algorithm from software you probably already have installed; see the Chromaprint page for details)
+(The library itself depends on an FFT library, but it's smart enough to use an algorithm from software you probably already have installed; see the Chromaprint page for details.)

 Then you can install this library: